Mikey-E/Research-Checklists/README.md

 # Research Checklists

 What I use for research artifacts.
 Updated as lessons are learned.
+May contain some brevity and shorthand.